jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 == Advice

+Treat the interview as a conversation.
+Where you need to walk the fine line of having a perfect Job Market spiel combined with the flexibility to answer questions and adapt to the interviewers' interests.
+Although standard advice recommends having 1‑, 5‑, and 10‑minute versions of your JMP (the "onion" idea), I have found a clear 3–4 minute spiel works best for most interviews.
+It is short enough to hold attention yet long enough to convey the core contribution, identification, and main results.
+Practice this version until you can adjust depth on the fly depending on the audience, because interviewers will often interrupt with questions.
+Answer briefly, then steer them back to the main points you still want to make.
+Above all, sound genuinely excited about your research and about joining the department or postdoc project, and use concise, practiced phrases to highlight why your work and fit matter.

 Always start your JMP spiel with a version of the following:
 #quote[I am an `MAIN_FIELD` economist, working in the intersection of `SECOND_FIELD` and `THIRD_FIELD`.
 My JMP ...]

 This helps the committee to place you within the field, and understand better your work.
-So if you are answering a question used econometric methods, or a macro model, etc.

 #quote(attribution: [Javier Gonzalez])[I am an Applied economist, working in the intersection of Culture and Media.
 My JMP shows that when women grow up watching female empowered content on TV shows they are more likely to work as an adult ...]

-Although the advice is to have a 1min, 5min, and a 10m spiel of your JMP (onion idea) I have found that a good 3-4min version works best for most interviews.
-You can always adjust the depth of your explanation depending on the audience.
-They will most likely ask questions

-The interviews should be more of a conversation. that means you need to have practiced your 3-4min spiel enough times so you can be flexible. the interviewrs might ask question in between, and if you have not hit all the point you wanted to make, take them back to your main points.
-This also means that you want to sound excited about your research and joining the department or project for postdoc

-Practice your interview skills.
+Practice your interview skills early and often.
+My own abilities improved dramatically after $7^("th")$ interview.
-You would be surprised how good my interview skills got after the 7th (counting mock interviews).
-You really make mistakes in the first few, and you learn to control your nerves. talk with speakers if your department allows it. beg the department to set up mock interviews with faculty. practice with peers that are also on the market. you can even ask me!
+The first few are where you make most mistakes, learn to control your nerves, and refine your answers.
+Ask your department to organize mock interviews with faculty, talk with seminar speakers when possible, and practice with peers who are also on the market.
-#link("https://asheweb.org/")[American Society of Hispanic Economists (ASHE)] sometimes offers mock interviews
+The #link("https://asheweb.org/")[American Society of Hispanic Economists (ASHE)] sometimes offers mock interviews as well.

-Stronger signal is alwasys what you have done, than what you plan to do.
-If you are already working on an idea, relate to it with you overall field and explain what do you have so far.
-If you have already been an instructor, comment on these experince

-In the interviews you are meant to impress the committee, so BRAG about your accomplishements whenever they are relevant.
-Meaning, if you have already published papers BRAG ABOUT THEM!
-Then talk about your future agenda.
-If you were an instructor with good evals, BRAG about it in the interview.
-If you have tons of teaching experience, BRAG about it in teaching schools
+Concrete evidence of what you have already done is a far stronger signal than what you only plan to do.
+If you are already working on an idea, place it within your broader field, describe the progress to date (drafts, preliminary results, datasets, code, or presentations), and state the next steps and an approximate timeline.
+Highlight tangible outputs that committees can verify.

+If you have teaching experience, summarize it concisely and with metrics: courses taught, level (undergraduate/graduate), enrollment, notable innovations (new syllabus, active‑learning methods), and any evaluation scores or representative praise.

+In interviews, confidently highlight and *brag* about your relevant accomplishments.
+If you have published papers, let them know by summarizing their main contribution; if you were an instructor with strong evaluations, cite specific metrics or examples.
+Use these accomplishments as concrete evidence of your ability to deliver.

+When answering "Why our department/project/firm?" lead with personal reasons rather than only professional ones.
+Committees want to know you will be committed to living and working in their community.
+Briefly explain concrete personal motivations (for example, that you want to live in Europe rather than the U.S.) and add a concise reason to make the motivation believable and to complement the professional fit.

+These are some of the examples I used:

+- Family objectives (e.g. what do we want for our newborn daughter)
+- Have _relatively close_ family in the area
+- Co-authors or alumni in your network are in the area

+#quote(attribution: [Javier Gonzalez])[I want my newborn daugther to grow up immersed in the Latin American culture ...
+I also have two SMU alumni living in the city ...]

-When they ask if you have any questions it has been recommended to Say that you don't have any, but if you do that you will reach out and comment on your exciment for the position#footnote[Recommended by #link("https://spot.colorado.edu/~antmanf/")[Francisca Antman] and #link("https://david-schindler.de/")[David Schindler].].
+When they ask if you have any questions it has been recommended to Say that you don't have any, but if you do that you will reach out and comment on your exciment for the position. #footnote[Recommended by #link("https://spot.colorado.edu/~antmanf/")[Francisca Antman] and #link("https://david-schindler.de/")[David Schindler].]
 I also tried to show that I did my research before the position:

-- The videos introducing the department to undergraduate has good production value
+- The videos introducing the department to undergraduate has good production value ...
 - The research agenda of the postdoc is exciting because of ...

-EXCEPTION: if you are in an industry interview, do ask questions I mainly asked about the specifics of the position or job
+If you are in an industry or consulting interview, do ask questions I mainly asked about the specifics of the position or job in my interview with #link("https://www.analysisgroup.com/")[Analysis Group]:

     - What does a _Associate (Generalist)_ mean?
     - How much autonomy will I have to take cases?
     - Are there cases of new hires who failed to build up a reputation?

-For the question Why our department/project/firm?.
-Personal reasons > Profesional reasons.
-It is more informative that you want to live in EU rather than the U.S. for EU postions (with a reason).
-These are some of the examples I used:

-- Family objectives
-- Have _relatively close_ family in the area
-- Co-authors or alumni in your network are in the area

-#quote(attribution: [Javier Gonzalez])[I want my newborn daugther to grow up immersed in the Latin American culture ...
-I also have two SMU alumni living in the city ...]

 Regularly communicate with your advisor. they will know the best strategy to move forward. they will give you some advice on how to answer specific questions.